internetarchive/dweb-transports/WRITINGSHIMS.md

 Obviously this could run quite complex functionality but in may cases simple mapping to URLs on our gateway will work well.

-See `dweb-transport/gun/gun_https_hijackable.js` for the code modification and `gun_https_archive.js` for the configuration that maps `/arc/archive/metadata` to `https://dweb.me/arc/archive.org/metadata/` so that for example
+See [dweb-transport/gun/gun_https_hijackable.js](https://github.com/internetarchive/dweb-transport/blob/master/gun/gun_https_hijackable.js) for the code modification and `[gun_https_archive.js](https://github.com/internetarchive/dweb-transport/blob/master/gun/gun_https_archive.js)` for the configuration that maps `/arc/archive/metadata` to `https://dweb.me/arc/archive.org/metadata/` so that for example
-`gun:/arc/archive/metadata/commute` retrieves metadata for the `commute` Internet Archive item at `https://dweb.me/arc/archive.org/metadata/commute`.
+`gun:/arc/archive/metadata/commute` retrieves metadata for the `commute` Internet Archive item at [https://dweb.me/arc/archive.org/metadata/commute].

+This will also work if the address of the table is a hash for example `xyz:/xyz/Q1234567/commute` where `Q1234567` would be `xyz`'s address for the metadata table.
+The mapping to that table's address can be hard-coded in code, or included in the Domain.js resolution.

-The dweb-archive code needs to know to try Gun for the metadata, and this is configured in dweb-objects/Domain.js/p_setupOnce() which we have to run.
+The dweb-archive code needs to know to try Gun for the metadata, and this is configured in [dweb-objects/Domain.js/p_setupOnce()](https://github.com/internetarchive/dweb-objects/blob/master/Domain.js#L404) which we have to run.
 Note that this configuration mechanism is likely to change in the future though the address (on GUN) checked should remain the same.

-TODO write up integration to files
+File retrieval can work similarly if the platform allows addressing by name.
+For example gun:/arc/archive/download could be mapped to https://dweb.me/arc/archive.org/download so that gun:/arc/archive/download/commute/commute.avi would resolve.
+Similarly the mapping could be to an opaque hash-based address like `xyz:/xyz/Q99999/commute/commute.avi` works.
+In this case the Archive client would be configured to automatically add a transformed URL like this as one of the places to look for a file.

-#### 2. Push
+#### 2. Push of URL mapping (prefered) or content.

-This is more complex, and less preferably to Hijacking, and can only integrate files access, not metadata.
+This is more complex, and can only integrate files access, not metadata.

+The general path is that a client requests metadata (via HTTP or GUN currently), the dweb-gateway server then passes a URL to the platform (IPFS) which retrieves the URL, calculates its hash (which is a hash of the internal data structure (IPLD)) and passes that to the server.
+The server incorporates it into the metadata returned.

+It is less preferably to Hijacking, in part because the first metadata query is delayed while the platform is retrieving and processing a potentially large file in order to generate its internal address for it.
+This is likely to be neccessary if the platform uses content addressing, especially if it uses an internally generated address (for example IPFS uses a multihash of an internal 'IPLD' object).

 This is used for IPFS.

-In most cases this will be used

 We will need a HTTP API, and a snippet of code (currently only python is supported) that we can integrate.